The Needle's Eye natural rock arch near Sandyhills Beach on the Solway Coast, accessible at low tide

 Person fishing on a loch

-Barend Loch, nestled peacefully within the tranquil surroundings of the lodges, provides an idyllic setting for carp fishing.
+Barend Loch, nestled peacefully within the tranquil surroundings of the lodges, provides an idyllic setting for fishing.

 Just 100 metres away, only a 4 minute walk!

-Guests at Serenity don’t need a permit, and can enjoy carp fishing right on the loch opposite the lodge (however please only use barbless hooks).
+Guests at Serenity don’t need a permit, and can enjoy fishing right on the loch opposite the lodge (however please only use barbless hooks).
 Legend has it that a monster 14lb carp was even caught here!

 Read more